-Her primary responsibilities for the 2017 festival are entertainment bookings for The Bandstand and arena area, and the Acoustic Cafe, activities, and also the event licensing, Health & Safety, and logistics.
+Her primary responsibilities for the 2020 festival are entertainment for The Bandstand and the Acoustic Cafe areas, activities, and also the event licensing, Health & Safety, and logistics.
 On the day of the festival, Sarah is usually found as the Stage Manager for The Bandstand and arena area.

 Deborah O’Boyle (Secretary)

 Deborah was born in Plumstead in 1961 and was educated at Timbercroft, Plumstead Manor and Avery Hill College (now part of the University of Greenwich).
 Deborah has been a manager in a Japanese international bank, engaged in a variety of local voluntary activities and is still raising a family.
 She spends most her time these days cramming mathematics into young brains, fundraising and coordinating gardening at a local primary school, researching local history and grumbling.

 Having attended the Make Merry festivals since 1975, Deborah eventually answered a plea for committee members in 2013.
 From 2016 Deborah has held the post of Secretary and has led on fundraising, spending much of her time in the run-up to the festival bidding for grants and shamelessly begging for money, this will continue for the 2020 event

 Sally started attending the Make Merry festival when she moved the Plumstead area several years ago.
 In 2017, she ran a face painting stall and thoroughly enjoyed the atmosphere.
 Her children love attending the festival each year and love the family atmosphere.
 Sally volunteered as a steward in 2019 and immediately joined the Committee as the whole experience was so enjoyable.
 She is in charge of recruiting volunteers this year and can’t wait for the big day.